 Learn about the 2016 Campaign – Ethical Cities, other events and how to list your event.

 We are committed to help strengthen the capacity of cities and regions to deal with the complexity of challenges that face them.
 Those challenges – and cities projects – also offer valuable learning for upcoming urban professionals.
 In addition to other services, we support university education, education and training for city practitioners and real-world experience for young professionals and graduates.

-Learn about our ‘Ethical Cities’ Massive Open Online Course (MOOC), support for the ‘Global Cities – Global Challenges’ international inter-university seminar series, webinars and our Internship program.
+Learn about our ‘Ethical Cities’ Massive Open Online Course (MOOC), support for the ‘Global Cities – Global Challenges’ international inter-university seminar series and webinars.